Pixelation-Labs/pixelmon-contracts/Dcumentation/PixelmonEvolution/README.md

 10. In serum contract for user wallet set approve for all for the new evolution contract

-11. call the `eveolvePixelmon` contract from user wallet
+11. call the `evolvePixelmon` contract from user wallet

 **Signature Code**
 ```nodejs